Zhongyi metro station

 The Taipei Metro Zhongyi station (formerly transliterated as Chungyi Station until 2003) is located in Beitou District, Taipei.
 Taiwan.
 It is a station on the Tamsui–Xinyi Line.
 In the past, the station belonged to the now-defunct TRA Tamsui Line.

 Station overview

-The at-grade, station structure with two side platforms and a single exit.
+The at-grade, station structure with two side platforms and two exits.
 It is located on the south of Zhongyang North Road.
 The washrooms are inside the entrance area.

 History

 This station was built on 1 November 1961; and was replaced by the request station on 1 July 1979.
 It was closed from 15 July 1988 to 28 March 1997.